adambodie/javascript-express-auth/README.md

-# User Authentication With Express and Mongo
+# Israel Bucket List
-Project code to support the [Treehouse](https://teamtreehouse.com) course [User Authentication With Express and Mongo](https://teamtreehouse.com/library/user-authentication-with-express-and-mongo)
+This project is based off a course I took on a [Treehouse](https://teamtreehouse.com) course [User Authentication With Express and Mongo](https://teamtreehouse.com/library/user-authentication-with-express-and-mongo).
+I followed the course in setting up a basic user authentication system and tieing the application with the MongoDB database to store users, hash passwords and storing sessions.
+My intention for this project is to build off the basic design of the app from the course to add additional features.